 3) Leather, fiber or plastic inserts for particular eras, can be installed in wooden club faces to repair or preserve the club.
 These may be adhered with glue/epoxy but must represent the look of a comparable era club.
 Wooden dowels and nails were commonly used to hold the faces in place and to add a fancy look.
 Screws in the faces typically are associated with more modern heads.
 Weight can be added to wooden club heads.
 This was usually done with additional lead in the sole of the club.

 4) It is best if irons are left as original as possible or as intended as an ‘auld” design (restoration for play is of course allowed, bending and grinding minimal).
 The goal is to discover clubs that work for the individual player or adapt to what you can find.
 The majority of clubs we find do not have custom modifications.
 There are though, clubs that have been found with modifications.
 It has been stated that if a modification “could have been done” in the auld era then it is acceptable to do it now to improve the play of a club.
 If a player is adept at modifying an authentic club, then at least he is involved at a level that is representative of his passion.
-It is discouraged, but not unacceptable to have a wad of lead tape (as it is not era representative) stuck to the back of a club head.
+It is discouraged to have a wad of lead tape (as it is not era representative) stuck to the back of a club head.
 There are cases where the clubs are so worn down from cleaning by caddies over the years that they have lost some of the original weight.
 What we do know is that the match between an auld iron and it’s shaft may not always be optimum for the player trying to revive it.
 An option to adding weight is to sand down the shaft a bit to add a little give and feel to it which may also make the club play better.